JamesHummer/Data-Analytics-Functions/README.md

 # Data-Analytics-Functions
-Resource for storing Data Analytics functions for later recall/use
+Resource for storing Data Analytics functions for later recall/use, for use in R-studio